Station and Track Upgrades from Grand to O’Hare

 Say goodbye to slow zones and outdated stations.
 Say hello to Your New Blue.

 - Modernized stations to better meet the needs of riders now and into the future.
 This means upgrades to stations built in 1895 -- when Grover Cleveland was President of the United States.

 - Faster service.
 This will save passengers up to 10 minutes on a round trip between downtown and O’Hare.

 - A generally improved experience for Blue Line riders on the O’Hare branch.
-The project will bring brighter lights, cleaner, drier tunnels and, in some stations, a new elevator, improved entrances and new public artwork for customers and the community to enjoy.
+The project will bring brighter lights, cleaner, drier tunnels and, in some stations, a new elevator, improved entrances and original public artwork for customers and the community to enjoy.

 The investment is also expected to generate 1,300 new jobs during construction.

-See here for specific improvements headed for your part of the Blue Line:
+See below for specific improvements headed for your section of the Blue Line:

 As we upgrade the Blue Line, we will do our best to limit inconveniences.
-Riders will see temporary station closures and small delays during overnights and on weekends.
-See the latest information on service changes, and sign up for CTA Updates or follow @cta on Twitter to stay up-to-speed on work that might affect your trip.
+Riders will see temporary station closures and small delays overnight and on weekends.
+Check out the latest information on systemwide service changes, sign up for CTA Updates or follow @cta on Twitter to stay up-to-speed on work that might affect your trip.